Banna Strand

-Banna Strand (Gaeilge: Trá na Beannaí), also known as Banna Beach, is a beach in North Kerry, Ireland.
+Banna Strand, also known as Banna Beach, is a beach in north County Kerry, Ireland.
 It is an Atlantic Ocean beach extending from the Smallrock (Roc Beag) and Blackrock in the North to Carrahane at its southern edge.
 It is around 12 km north west of Tralee.
 It features shifting sand dunes along its entire length which rise up to 12 metres (40 ft).
 Carrahane lagoon on the south end, famous for migrating birds and the Roger Casement landing.
 The mountains of the Dingle Peninsula can be seen on the south west horizon.
 Many residents from Tralee make a trip to Banna Strand on the warmest summer days.